 But just how popular have electric vehicles become in the UK already?

-We’ve done some deep digging to analyse UK BEV and PHEV registration information provided by the SMMT and the Department for Transport.
+The number cruncher personal car leasing and business lease experts at Lease Fetcher have done some deep digging to analyse UK BEV and PHEV registration information provided by the SMMT and the Department for Transport.
 To mark the change, we’ve split this report into two sections:

 - Registrations over the last 12 months.